prestonlimlianjie/moh-vaccinegov/index.md

           url: /faq/
   - infobar:
       title: "Appointment slots are now open for healthcare and frontline workers."
       description: "Appointment slots are not open for public registration.
-More details coming soon."
+More details will be coming soon."
       url: ""
 ---